Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 \section{Materials and Methods}

 To develop a robust and adversarial classifier, a structured sequence of fundamental phases is required for the proper implementation of a machine learning model.
 In this work, a neural network–based model is adopted as the core classification algorithm.
-The proposed classifier is constructed through four main stages, each comprising a set of well-defined sub-processes prepared to ensure computational correctness, stability, and robustness against adversarial attack.
-These four stages are shown in Figure~\ref{fig:stages}.
+The proposed classifier is constructed through four main stages, each comprising a set of well-defined sub-processes prepared to ensure computational correctness, stability, and robustness against adversarial attack. { The functions of NNMF and CNN in the suggested pipeline are complementary rather than redundant.
+At first tempt, CNN provided excellent classification, however AutoAttack destroyed it totally, because of the full overfitting, that is why NNMF was applied to extract low-rank and interpretable feature representations from MRI data, hold meaningful structural patterns.

+CNN runs on the selected NNMF features as a lightweight classifier, focusing on discriminative learning rather than feature extraction from raw images.
+This separation minimizes model complexity and avoids redundancy between components and overfitting.

+The diffusion module is used in the feature space after NNMF and feature selection, acting as a purification step that enhances robustness against adversarial perturbations.
+It operates independently of the feature extraction stage and does not interfere with the interpretability of the NNMF representations.
+Therefore, each component in the pipeline serves a distinct and non-overlapping role. } These four stages are shown in Figure~\ref{fig:stages}, which { summarizes the overall workflow of the suggested framework, including preprocessing, feature extraction based on NNMF, CNN-based classification, diffusion-based denoising and robustness evaluation. }